haquema/makers-javascript-fndamentals/contents/10-recipes.md

  * Use a callback function to handle response from an external source.
  * Transform the received response into a useful JS value.

-We now got food in our fridge, which is good.
+Let's go back to our fridge.
+We now got food inside it, which is good.
 What if we want to cook something, even if we're not very creative cooks?
 It would be good to have some *data source* for getting recipes, given some ingredients.

 Well, thankfully for us, there is!
 You'll find that there are APIs for all sorts of things, including cooking recipes.
 We'll use the [Spoonacular API](https://spoonacular.com/food-api/).
 You'll need to create an account before being able to use the API (a free account should have enough "API calls" available for you to work on the challenge).